Mons to La Louvière

 Up the lifts

-The only noise being the whoosh of water cascading into the descending bassin as it topped up to increase its weight.
+The only noise being the whoosh of water cascading into the descending caisson as it topped up to increase its weight.
 This was a seriously fantastic experience!

 It is hard to describe but was super cool.
 Imagine being lifted up 17 metres, but when you are up there, there is a whole new community living there, with their houses at that level, although you can also see the previous, lower community, as you cruise along this new stretch of canal.
 It was very pretty, lined with trees, and apart from the vibrant green duckweed that flourishes in these still canals, a lovely spot to cruise.

 However, under the duckweed was a denser type of weed.
 As we approached the next Ascenceur (#3), we were asked to moor up against a large barge to wait for our turn to use the lift.
 As we came up, there were several cruisers just in front of the barge we were to moor against.
 As Ian applied reverse to slow, nothing happened other than a violent vibration.
-As we were fast approaching the cruisers in front, we ceased trying to moor and steered around them.
+As we were fast approaching the cruisers in front, with the imminent prospect of our 50 tonnes rear-ending them, we ceased trying to moor and steered around them.
 Eventually, we were able to get a bit of reverse and backed into the mooring.
-At that time, we were unsure what was happening.
+At that time, we were unsure of what was happening.

-When we were called into Ascenseur #3, we again realised we had trouble with reversing Catharina.
-So Ian’s usual routine of applying a little reverse once we are in the lock/bassin didn’t work and, in #3, we sailed slowly forward until we hit the far end of the bassin.
-After some concerned checking by the Ascenseur team, and some considerable embarrassment for the two of us manning Catharina, all was judged good, no damage done, the gate was dropped into place and up we went.
+When we were called into Ascenseur #3, we again realised we had trouble with reversing and hence slowing Catharina.
+So Ian’s usual routine of applying a little reverse once we are in the lock/caisson didn’t work and, in #3, we sailed slowly forward until we hit the wooden gates at the far end of the caisson.
+After some checking by the concerned Ascenseur team and some considerable embarrassment for the two of us manning Catharina, all was judged good, no damage done, the gate was dropped into place and up we went.

 We had originally planned to head onto another magnificent feat of waterway engineering, the inclined plane at Ronquières.
 But, as our generator was still defunct, we thought that we would make tracks to a shipyard close by that might be able to help diagnose and fix the problem.
 We would be returning along this canal later, so we could fit in Ronquières then.